webpack/loader-utils/README.md

   * other `digestType`s, i. e. `hex`, `base26`, `base32`, `base36`, `base49`, `base52`, `base58`, `base62`, `base64`
   * and `length` the length in chars
 * `[N]` the N-th match obtained from matching the current file name against `options.regExp`
+* `[callback:<global function name>]` Passes the interpolateName arguments to a custom callback for custom string processing

 Examples